olekaspt/Lab07/README.md

 2. The following Methods should be on the class.
 And make them pure virtual.
 *	Insert – This will add an item to the priority queue
 *	DeQueue – This will remove the highest\lowest priority item from the queue
 *	PrintPriorityQueue – This will print the items in the queue in priority order and return a string representation as well (so it can be used for testing).
+         (you can DeQueue everthing one at at time, to get max\min, add value to string, and repeat until it empty)

 You can add more items if you desire - an IsEmpty seems like a good addition :)